claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Operates at the regional level.**
 - You can attach up to 5000 VPCs to each gateway
 	- An ENI will be provisioned in target VPCs to facilitate VPC to Transit Gateway communication
-- Each attachment can handle up to 50 Gbits/second of trafficù
+- Each attachment can handle up to 50 Gbits/second of traffic
 - Support IP multicast
 - You can peer connection with other Transit Gateways